skyrimer/DBL-Micro-Soft/Final_code/README.md

 5. Change the session options to use GPU accelerator (, and persistence to "Files only" if you're using the local version)
 6. Run the script either manually or click "Save version" and let it run on the server (it runs for 12 hours or until it is done).
 If you're using the local version, then you can download the updated database from the working folder.

+An example code could be found under `kaggle_local.ipynb`
 ### _6_Categorisation

+This folder contains retrieving topics of the conversations and conversations that should have been started, which should be ran in the following order:
+- `category_train.ipynb` - trains the SVM model on the dataset.
+The one that we've collected is under `clean_labels.xlsx` but you can you which ever one you like.
-This folder contains retrieving topics of the conversations, for which you need to run `category_upload.ipynb` file.
-In order to train the model, you need to put your manually labelled dataset as `topics_labelled.xlsx` in the same folder.
-Otherwise, the model does not work. `local` and `batch_size` variables have the same meaning as in files before.
+- `category_upload.ipynb` - extracts all the categories and uploads it to the database. `local` and `batch_size` variables have the same meaning as in files before.
+- `NonResponses.ipynb` - extracts all the non-responses by Lufthansa and saves them into folders for Performance Evaluation and the Demo.

 ### _7_Visualizations_Sprint_2